Solitaire Ring Meaning and Symbolism

 That kind of elegant efficiency is part of the solitaire ring's symbolism.
 And it is a welcome bit of minimalism in a world full of oversharing and noisy messaging.
 It says “already engaged” in the simplest, politest way possible.
 Now, the precise meaning of that arrangement might vary from couple to couple — solitaire diamond rings are also popular as pre-engagement rings and promise rings — but the gist is pretty clear.

 Now you might think the form of the setting is a bit lonely looking to be the symbol of a relationship.
 But that’s where you’re wrong.
 The solitaire suggests the importance of that singularly significant other.
-“There’s only one person in the world for me, and it’s you,” the stone whispers softly.
+“There’s only one person in the world for me, and it’s you,” the gemstone whispers softly.

 And that’s why so much craft goes into a solitaire stone because so much of it is under scrutiny.
 And also why it is a showcase for such a marvelous variety of shapes.
 The solitaire style works equally well for unique pear-shaped engagement rings as it does for independent pieces of princess cut perfection like The Olivia.
+Emerald cut and cushion cut solitaires are lovely, too.
+No matter what shape of cut diamond you prefer, it will make a beautiful solitaire.

 Who Are Solitaire Rings for?